 Kurmann then founded Authentic Hotels®, a South African boutique management company.
 One day, however, his inner alarm sounded and he found himself diagnosed with a malignant brain tumour.
-He chose to retreat as a Buddhist novice to a remote mountain monastery in Bhutan for several months, practicing ancient Tibetan mediations and cultivating mindfulness during 100 days of isolation in a tiny mountain retreat hut, teaching him to reflect inwardly.
-There, his disease was cured without the need for any medication, which came as a surprise to both him and his doctors.
+He chose to retreat as a Buddhist novice in a remote mountain monastery in Bhutan for several months, practising ancient Tibetan mediations and cultivating mindfulness during 100 days of isolation in a tiny hut, learning to introspect.
+Then, he was cured without the need for any medication, which came as a surprise to both him and his doctors.

 Today, Christian guides and encourages senior executives around the world to manage their companies according to the Inclusive Leadership approach, which, he believes, is the answer to challenges of the 21st century.
 He is the founder of Mindful Leadership LLC out of which he founded BONDING&BELONGING LLC.

 Christian’s latest book “The New Zeitgeist for the 21st Century”, published in 2016, focuses on inclusive leadership – a brand new leadership approach that fosters a more sustainable and balanced mind-set for employees and teams.
 It is based on his experience as a Buddhist novice.
 Inclusive leadership means transformation in leadership and corporate culture that is necessary when obvious and simple entrepreneurial solutions are ignored in favour of bureaucracy and rationality.